-The Dancing Class, c.
-1870
+The Dancing Class

-2. Musicians in the Orchestra, c.
-1870
+2. Musicians in the Orchestra

-Degas painted the “Orchestra Musicians” in 1872 and revised it a few years later, enlarging it and turning the horizontal format into a vertical.
-He also overpainted parts of the initial composition.
+Degas painted the Orchestra Musicians in 1872 and revised it a few years later, enlarging it and turning the horizontal format into a vertical one.
+He also painted over parts of the initial composition.

 3. The Foyer of the Opera at Rue Le Peletier

-4. Rehearsal of a Ballet on Stage, 1874
+4. Rehearsal of a Ballet on Stage

 The style of this painting resembles a grisaille work.
-The non-colourful chiaroscuro is some kind of an allusion to the new visual technique of photography.
+Interestingly, the non-colorful chiaroscuro is an allusion to the new visual technique of photography.
 Here Degas chose a viewpoint slightly from above, to one side, with the focus on the stage bordered by the footlights.
 This painting was immediately noticed at the first Impressionist exhibition in 1874.
-The painter Giuseppe De Nittis wrote to a friend:
+For example, the painter Giuseppe De Nittis wrote to a friend:

-The painting shows the star of the show dancing a solo turn on an empty stage.
-On the left we can see, hiding shadow behind the curtain.
+This painting shows the star of the show, dancing solo on an empty stage.
+On the left we can see a shadow, hiding behind the curtain.
 This is the young dancer’s patron.
-Getting behind the scene wasn’t easy.
+Getting behind the scenes wasn’t easy.
 It was a privilege paid for by wealthy male subscription holders, who often flirted with the dancers and laid siege to their dressing rooms.
-In a 1882 letter to a friend Degas wrote:
+In an 1882 letter to a friend Degas wrote:

-6. The Pink Dancers, Before the Ballet, 1884
+6. The Pink Dancers, Before the Ballet

-7. Blue Dancers, 1897
+7. Blue Dancers

-8. The Little Fourteen-Year-Old Dancer
+8. The Little Fourteen Year Old Dancer

 The Little Dancer Aged Fourteen was not so warmly received when she first appeared.
-A nearly life-size wax figure with real hair and dressed in a cloth tutu, it provoked a strong reaction from critics who denounced the dancer as ugly.
+As a nearly life-size wax figure with real hair and dressed in a cloth tutu, it provoked a strong reaction from critics who denounced the dancer as ugly.
 Marie van Goethem, the model for the figure, was the daughter of a Belgian tailor and a laundress.
 These dancers were known as “petits rats de l’opéra,” literally “opera rats”, presumably because of their scurrying around the opera stage in tiny, fast-moving steps.
 But the derogatory association of the name with dirt and poverty was also intentional.
 Young, pretty, and poor, the ballet students also were potential targets of male “protectors”.